natcap/invest.users-guide/source/wind_energy.rst

 Valuation
 ---------

-14. **Cost of the Foundation Type (millions of dollars)** A floating point number for the unit cost of the foundation type (in millions of dollars).
+14. **Cost of the Foundation Type (millions of currency)** A floating point number for the unit cost of the foundation type (in millions of your chosen currency).
 The cost of a foundation will depend on the type of foundation selected, which itself depends on a variety of factors including depth and turbine choice.
+Any currency may be used, as long as it is consistent across the different valuation inputs.

 15. **Discount Rate** The discount rate reflects preferences for immediate benefits over future benefits.
 Enter in decimal form (Ex: 1% as 0.01, 100% as 1.0).